deeanalyst/ERC20-whale-trapv2/README.md

 ### 3. Deploy the Trap Contract

 The `ERC20WhaleTrap` contract must be deployed using the Drosera CLI.
-Please refer to the [Drosera documentation](https://docs.drosera.io/drosera/getting-started/deploying-a-trap) for instructions on how to deploy a trap.
+Please refer to the official Drosera resources you have (e.g., their GitHub repositories, workshops, and Notion FAQs) for the most up-to-date instructions on how to deploy a trap.